GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 The choice to model the 2D localization problem with heatmaps involves exploring hyperparameters related to this visual encoding.
 As #doa maps are generated from the projection of #doa spectra, we are free to define the output domain without prior constraints.
-Two parameters influence the synthesised maps: the #fov $L$ and the pixel resolution $p$.
+Two parameters influence the synthesized maps: the #fov $L$ and the pixel resolution $p$.

 *Field of View.*
 The #fov ($L$) determines how wide is the range covered by the egocentric map.